 Because of this rapid growth, major companies are upgrading their infrastructure to provide dropshipping services.

-For example, in 2017, Shopify – the second world’s largest eCommerce platform – acquires the dropshipping service Oberlo.
-This enables the company to hold a competitive position against its direct competitors, including WooCommerce, Magento, BigCommerce, etc.
+For example, in 2017, Shopify – the second world’s largest eCommerce platform – acquired the dropshipping service Oberlo.
+This enabled the company to hold a competitive position against its direct competitors, including WooCommerce, Magento, BigCommerce, etc.